Jean Segura Player Props: Marlins vs. Cubs

 Jean Segura At The Plate

-- Segura has reached base via a hit in 12 games this season (of 24 played), and had multiple hits in six of those games.
+- Segura has picked up a hit in 12 of 25 games this year, with multiple hits six times.

-- Segura has driven in a run in two games this year, with multiple runs batted in once.
+- Segura has picked up an RBI in two games this season, with multiple runs batted in once.

-- He has scored in seven games this year (29.2%), but has had no multi-run games.
+- He has scored in eight games this season (32.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.